 Don't Stress

-This can be a project that takes days for some, and a quick thirty minute stretch for others.
+This can be a project that takes days for some, or a quick thirty-minute stretch for others.
 It depends on

 If you need to take a week to accomplish the task in chunks, then take that time.
 The important thing is that you are cleaning out your pantry, rotating your stock, and knowing what you need to pick up to fill your inventory again!